Investment Banking Analyst Salary (Top Firms)

 We’re going to start by taking base salary data from the H1B Database.
 The H1B is one of the most popular US visas for skilled employees.
 If you are successfully granted an H1B visa in the US, then your salary is going to be in this database.

-In summary, the median salary range for Investment Banking Analysts at the top firms is $130k to $145k.
+In summary, the typical salary range for Investment Banking Analysts at the top U.S. firms is $155k to $220k.
+This includes the low range from analysts in their first year to the high of analysts in their second year.

-Base Salary: Most investment banks will make a base salary between $85k to $95k.
+Base Salary: Most investment banks will make a base salary between $105k to $115k.
 This is what goes into your bi-weekly paycheck.
-At this level you’ve already cleared what almost every other business job earns out of school in total!
-Take that non-MBB consultants!

-Elite Boutiques: I want to specifically point out that elite boutiques (the shaded blue firms, i.e. Evercore, Centerview and Lazard) typically pay more money.
+Elite Boutiques: I want to specifically point out that elite boutiques (e.g. Evercore, Centerview, and Lazard) typically pay more money.
 These elite boutiques are where you want to be if you want to just get paid.
 This is because elite boutiques are a little bit leaner organizationally, having fewer overall employees and less administrative overhead.
 Elite boutiques are generally also founded on the principle that the deal team should receive a greater proportion of the money.
 Elite boutique deal teams get a larger portion of deal commission.

 Centerview: Centerview definitely deserves its own comment.
 These guys consistently pay the top of street, often rivaling the pay of private equity and hedge fund people.
-If you’re a top 3rd year analyst at Centerview, you can make >$250k.
+If you’re a top 3rd year analyst at Centerview, you can pretty easily make >$300k.

 Stock: Most of the top investment banks are public companies (except Centerview).
 But unlike working for Big Tech, you’re not going to get any company stock as an Analyst.
 You may start to receive stock at the Associate level, which is the position after Analyst.